 How does the nursery know if children need extra help and what should parents do if they think their child may have special educational needs or disabilities?

-Parents are encouraged to share any special educational needs or disabilities with the nursery from the onset.
+Parents are encouraged to share any special educational needs or disabilities with the nursery from the outset.
 We aim to gain as much information as possible from parents and other professionals involved with the child before their start date to ascertain the support needed.
-Before your child’s first day their Key Person will spend time with you and your child to help them settle into nursery.
+Before your child’s first day, their Key Person will spend time with you and your child to help them settle into nursery.
 During settling in visits they will seek key information to create an overall picture of your child.
 This information begins to shape your child’s development profile, giving a starting point for the Key Person and the Special Educational Needs Coordinator (SENCo) to plan tailored educational programmes for your child.

 We recognise that every child is unique and that children learn at different rates and in different ways.
 We use a graduated approach to identify SEN and then plan appropriate support.
 The key person completes regular observations for each child, making informed judgments on progress using the Early Years Outcomes.
 If a child’s progress gives cause for concern the Key Person will present learning opportunities using alternative approaches before additional support is considered.